maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

 </figure>

 Which is basically a development board for the ESP-WROOM32 microcontroller.
-I chose to use a ESP32 for all the possibilities it offers.
+I chose to use an ESP32 for all the possibilities it offers.
 Mainly:

 - Integrated WiFi and Bluetooth
 - 3.3V FPIO voltage, with intern regulator for 5V power supply